Police brutality by country: France

 Protests over disputed labor laws have revealed the extreme nature of police brutality in France, as many videos have surfaced in the media depicting police using disproportionate force on protesters.
 French officials have forced these aggressive videos to be destroyed.

 A group known as the Stolen Lives Collective formed in response to the increased number of cases of police brutality in French communities.
 It represents families of those who have been affected by police brutality.
 The group strongly demands the government to act against police brutality and to reduce racism present across the police force in France.

 On 14 December 2018, Amnesty International reported police brutality during the yellow vests movement.
 France's yellow vests protests began against an increased fuel tax made by President Emmanuel Macron.
 Participation in the weekly protests diminished due to violence, particularly due to the loss of eyes and hands, and the development of neurological disorders caused by police blast balls.
 The protests eventually stopped due to the COVID-19 pandemic but continued again after health restrictions lifted.

 In June 2023, a series of riots began after the killing of Nahel Merzouk.

+On 21 June 2026, a police officer in Carcassonne was filmed throwing a 29-year-old man, identified as Youssef E., to the ground during an intervention.
+Following the publication of the footage in September, the Carcassonne prosecutor's office referred the case to the General Inspectorate of the National Police (IGPN) for a judicial investigation into alleged intentional violence by a public authority.
+On 3 July 2026, thirteen days after the incident, Youssef E. died.
+The prosecutor's office stated that, based on the investigation and autopsy findings, no causal link had been established between the police intervention and his death.